Diabetes in schools

 Diabetes action and management plans

-The diabetes action and management plans below are the original work of collaboration between Diabetes Victoria, The Royal Children's Hospital and Monash Children's Hospital, Melbourne, Australia.
-They have been adapted in consultation with the Paediatric Society of New Zealand and the National Clinical Diabetes Network for use in New Zealand.
-They are based on current best practice evidence for diabetes care for young people with type 1 diabetes (ISPAD 2014, APEG 2011).
+The diabetes action and management plans have been developed by the National Clinical Diabetes Network for use in New Zealand.
+They are based on current best practice evidence for diabetes care for young people with type 1 diabetes (ISPAD 2018).

 These diabetes action and management plans are provided for use in secure PDF format only.
-The expectation is that they are printed and then personalised by hand (filling in name and other details, ticking relevant boxes where indicated) by the diabetes treating team, in consultation with the young person and their family.
+The expectation is that they are personalised (filling in name and other details, ticking relevant boxes where indicated) by the family and young person in consultation with the diabetes treating team and the school.
 The plans are reviewed and updated regularly to reflect any changes in clinical best practice diabetes care.

 Download or view a pdf of the following diabetes action and management plans for kindergarten or early childhood settings: